-The key components that will be utilized to assess the capital-related costs are:
+Therefore, the key components that will be utilized to assess the capital-related costs are:

-- The Regulatory Asset Base (RAB) which represents the regulator's view of the value of the existing investment in the regulated entity at any point in time.
-The objective is to provide a revenue stream that has a present value equal to the regulatory asset base; - Regulatory Depreciation which represents the return of the capital that the service provider has invested in the entity over time; and - The Regulatory Weighted Average Cost of Capital (WACC) which is the annual rate of return that investors demand for their investment.
+• The Regulatory Asset Base (RAB) which represents the regulator's view of the value of the existing investment in the regulated entity at a particular point in time.
+The objective is to provide a revenue stream that has a present value equal to the regulatory asset base;

+- Regulatory Depreciation which represents the return of the capital that the service provider has invested in the entity over time; and - The Regulatory Weighted Average Cost of Capital (WACC) which is the annual rate of return that investors demand for their investment.

-This section examines the issues the RIC will have to address in reaching decisions on these capital components of the revenue requirement.
+The remaining sections examine the issues the RIC will have to address in reaching decisions on these capital components of the revenue requirement.